Updated: August 2021

-As we write this, the UK has recently celebrated 20 million people receiving the COVID-19 vaccination and is now on track to gradually lift the restrictions we’ve all become very familiar with.
-Overseas travel suddenly seems a more distinct possibility than ever but we’re not quite there yet.
-It’s important if you’re hoping to travel this summer that you hedge your bets and prepare for short notice changes to your plans.
+As we write this, countries around the world are beginning to gradually lift the restrictions we’ve all become very familiar with.
+Overseas travel suddenly seems a more distinct possibility than ever, but we’re not quite there yet.
+It’s important if you’re hoping to travel this year that you hedge your bets and prepare for short notice changes to your plans.

 We’ve put together this guide to help you understand your options, how the airline industry has adjusted, and what to expect as we transition away from lockdowns and quarantines.

 Note: While we’ve checked everything here is accurate at the time of writing, the rules, regulations and recommendations can change on a day by day basis.
 Make sure you double-check everything you read.
 Now more than ever, it’s worth the extra effort to understand the nitty-gritty in companies terms and conditions and to check with official sources for up-to-date information on entry requirements for each country.

 If I book a new trip, how can I protect my plans from unexpected changes?

 If you’ve been thinking about travel insurance as a way of covering your future holiday, you should carefully research what coverage you’ll get for COVID-19 related issues.
 Generally, when there is cover available it will only apply when you or a close family member gets sick, not if there’s a change in policy in a country’s entry requirements.
 Money Saving Expert has a useful breakdown of the cover that is available.

 Most airlines will give you at least some flexibility around changing your dates and some will let you cancel for credit or a refund.
 See the next few questions on this page for more on how that works.